 What is Project Risk Management?

-Project risk management is the art and science of identifying, analyzing, and responding to risk throughout the life of a project and in the best interests of meeting project objectives.
+analyzing, and responding to risk throughout the life of a project and

 The goal of project risk management is to minimise potential risks while maximising potential opportunities or payoffs.